sinner-of-polaris/sinner-of-polaris/README.md

 ☆ I heavily fictionkin Don Quixote/Sancho from Limbus Company.
 I also conceptkin the northern star, Polaris (not sure if that’s the right way to say it... but you get my point.)

 ☆ I already have a partner.
+An ACTUAL I.R.L partner and I love him.
+Got a problem?
+G.T.F.O.
+I still have to remind your stubborn ass over and over that I have a partner?
+O.O.F.
+Refusal to cooperate or leave me be?
+I’ll take your ass straight to the meat grinder behind Mephistopheles.
+You’ll do a great enkephalin.

 <img width="2048" height="2048" alt="4006" src="https://github.com/user-attachments/assets/6da58690-24cb-4253-b89a-ee81076ce69c" />